Hantam Camino

 Please contact us for our most recent rates

-*If hiker prefers to move from one hike to another, a request must be made within two months before the event
+*If a hiker prefers to move from one hike to another, a request must be made within two months before the event

 Our cancellation policy is as listed below (R50 admin fee will apply to ALL refunds):